What is Halo 9000?

 - Return to the install prompt and tap Install.

 - Open the app from your launcher.
 For Halo Navis, tap Sign in and use the demo email above with the password obtained from mike@in-silico.co.
-Halo Phantasia opens directly into the component showcase — no sign-in required.
+Halo Phantasia mobile is currently parked — web phantasia is the supported entry point.

 iOS builds are not available yet — Apple's signing requirements make ad-hoc distribution slower. iOS support is planned.